jovandeginste/workout-tracker/README.md

 ## TODO

 - write tests!!!!!
+- make the web application look better on mobile
 - add support for authentication through a reverse proxy
 - internationalization
 - provide a light theme